hepcat72/RNAseP-MRP/README.md

 Note that `"*.fq"` is in quotes.

 ## Maturing Poly-A Abundance Analysis

+The following steps assume you're starting from barcode-split Fastq files.

 1. Import the Galaxy Workflows (`*.ga`) into your Galaxy account and install any missing tools noted by Galaxy upon import
 2. Put all your demultiplexed samples' forward and reverse reads files into a list of dataset pairs.